armory/docs/content/en/armory-cdaas/setup/cli.md

 `error: Error: there was an error writing the credentials file. `

-This issue occurs because the the directory where the Borealis CLI stores your credentials after you run `armory login` does not exist.
+This issue occurs because the the directory where the CLI stores your credentials after you run `armory login` does not exist.
 You can create the directory by running the following command:

 ```bash
 mkdir ~/.armory/credentials